 Refunds that weren’t your fault.
 Refund deductions for driver errors, delivery delays, or customer fraud often hit restaurants anyway.
 These are disputable through the Merchant Portal with order IDs and POS records.

 Reporting inconsistencies.
 Promotional charges sometimes appear without matching enrollment records, error adjustments lack clear order references, and payout timing can push orders across period boundaries.
-For the full fix, see our how to reconcile DoorDash payouts workflow.
+For the full fix, see our how to reconcile DoorDash payouts workflow, and cross-reference the full DoorDash fees for restaurants guide so you can identify every charge type that should appear on the statement.
+Also confirm which DoorDash plan you’re on before disputing — commission and deduction expectations differ across tiers, as we cover in DoorDash Basic vs Plus vs Premier.

 Example: $8,000 in DoorDash sales